omob/ayodeji-abodunrin-website/src/projects/shift-scheduling-and-time-sheet.md

 Of course, work has become easier for both employees and management.

-The apps developed for MLS gives them more transparency and accuracy, saving everyone time and effort.
+The apps developed for the security company gives them more transparency and accuracy, saving everyone time and effort.

 ### Some of the application Screens